Rove McManus: Movie work

 McManus had a cameo voicing a crab in Pixar's 2003 animated film Finding Nemo.
 He appeared as himself on the New Zealand cartoon bro'Town and voices a number of characters in Cartoon Network's Exchange Student Zero.

 McManus voiced additional characters in Norm of the North.

 In 2014, McManus worked on the film Cookies From Outer Space with Yahoo Serious.

 Roving Enterprises

-In 2000, McManus started the production company, Roving Enterprises and co-owns it with business partner Craig Campbell.
+In 2000, McManus started the production company Roving Enterprises; he currently co-owns it with his business partner, Craig Campbell.
 The company co-produced Rove Live and produced the AFL football comedy panel program Before The Game during their runs on Network Ten.
 It also produces The Project.
-Past projects include the sketch comedy program skitHOUSE, the parody show Real Stories, Rove LA and, between 2000 and 2004, host and producer of the ARIA Music Awards.
+Past projects include the sketch comedy program skitHOUSE, the parody show Real Stories, Rove LA and, between 2000 and 2004, the hosting and production of the ARIA Music Awards.

 Awards and nominations

 McManus is a triple TV Week Gold Logie winner for Most Popular Personality on Australian Television, winning in 2003, 2004 and 2005.

 In all he has won 16 Logie Awards and been nominated for several others for his work on Rove and Are You Smarter Than a 5th Grader?.
 In 2000 McManus was nominated for 'Most Popular New Talent – Male'.
 In 2002 he was nominated for the Gold Logie Award.
 In 2006, 2007, 2008 and 2009, he was nominated for the Gold Logie.
 In 2010, McManus was nominated for the Most Popular TV Presenter and for the Gold Logie.